This cheesy appetizer has a little kick! Hanky panky recipe sausage dip is the ultimate party food!

 This hanky panky sausage dip recipe is positively addicting!
 I think that has to do with the ease of this recipe as well as the taste!
-You only need THREE INGREDIENTS for this dip; crockpot optional!
+You only need 3 simple ingredients for this dip; crockpot optional!
 You literally throw everything together, stir and heat.
 I have to meet anyone who doesn’t love this dip!

 –Block of Velveeta

--Canned Rotel tomatoes (the spice is up to you)
+–Canned Rotel tomatoes (the spice is up to you add an extra kick with hot or keep it mild)

 - 1 lb package Italian Sausage